The Minox shutter blade mechanism

 Overview

 The Minox has a unique guillotine shutter, which consists of two stainless steel blades, each of which is firmly connected to spring hooking arm via a tension spring.
-On the other side of the blades there are eyelets into which two pins connected to the arm of the escapement lock.
+On the other side of the blades there are eyelets into which two pins connected to the arm of the blade locking arm.

 Before we go into the details check out the excellent animation of the Minox shutter blades by Tristan da Cunha: